Ultrafast laser-induced changes of the magnetic anisotropy in a low-symmetry iron garnet film: Introduction

 \section{Introduction}

 Ferrimagnetic rare-earth iron garnets $R_3$Fe$_5$O$_{12}$ and related compounds, where $R$ stands for yttrium, rare-earth and some other ions, e.g. bismuth, are highly resistive dielectrics with the bandgap of $E_g\sim$2.8\,eV.
-These materials have passed through several periods of the strong research interest, triggered by their unique physical properties and important applications.\cite{Winkler-book,Paoletti-book} First of all, yttrium iron garnet (YIG) possesses a record-narrow width of the ferromagnetic resonance line\cite{Gurevich-book} and the strong magneto-acoustic coupling,\cite{Spencer} thus being a perfect medium for a large family of microwave devices.
-Being centrosymmetric cubic in the bulk, epitaxial magnetic garnet films reduce their crystallographic symmetry and generally lose the center of inversion, which allows for various effects forbidden in cubic bulk samples.
-Good example of such an effect is the optical second harmonic generation.\cite{Pavlov-PRB1997,Gridnev-PRB2001} Symmetry breaking enables intrinsic giant linear magneto-electric effect.\cite{Krichevtsov-JETPLett1989,Logginov-JETPLett2007,Popov-PRB2014} Owing to the piezomagnetic response, thin magnetic garnet films are among the building blocs for composite multiferroics as well.\cite{Fetisov-APL2006} High values of Faraday rotation in Bi-substituted YIG allows designing efficient magneto-optical isolators and waveguides.\cite{Tien-APL1972} The same property makes magnetic garnets the key material for engineering magneto-photonic\cite{Inoue-JPD2006} and magneto-plasmonic\cite{Armelles-AOM2013} structures.
-Thin magnetic garnet films with uniaxial anisotropy were among the model media for developing magnetic bubble domain technology.\cite{Eschenfelder-book,Malozemoff-Book1979} Nowadays, thin YIG films are the model functional media for testing various concepts of magnonics,\cite{Kruglyuk-JPD2010} owing to their exceptionally low spin waves damping,\cite{Serga-JPD2010} and novel effects at the dielectric garnet/metal interfaces.\cite{Nakayama-PRL2013}
+These materials have passed through several periods of the strong research interest, triggered by their unique physical properties and important applications.\cite{Winkler-book,Paoletti-book} First of all, yttrium iron garnet (YIG) possesses a record-narrow width of the ferromagnetic resonance line\cite{Gurevich-book} and the strong magneto-acoustic coupling,\cite{Spencer} thus being a basic medium for a large family of microwave devices.
+Being centrosymmetric cubic in the bulk, epitaxial magnetic garnet films reduce their crystallographic symmetry and generally lose the center of inversion, which allows for various effects forbidden in cubic bulk samples, such as the optical second harmonic generation,\cite{Pavlov-PRB1997,Gridnev-PRB2001} and intrinsic giant linear magneto-electric effect.\cite{Krichevtsov-JETPLett1989,Logginov-JETPLett2007,Popov-PRB2014} Owing to the piezomagnetic response, thin magnetic garnet films are among the building blocs for composite multiferroics as well.\cite{Fetisov-APL2006} High values of Faraday rotation in Bi-substituted YIG allow designing efficient magneto-optical isolators and waveguides.\cite{Tien-APL1972} The same property makes magnetic garnets the key material for engineering magneto-photonic\cite{Inoue-JPD2006} and magneto-plasmonic\cite{Armelles-AOM2013} structures.
+Thin magnetic garnet films with uniaxial anisotropy were among the model media for developing magnetic bubble domain technology,\cite{Eschenfelder-book,Malozemoff-Book1979} and became of interest recently again owing to certain analogies between bubble domains and skyrmions,\cite{Ogawa}, and to possibility of controlling domain walls by localized electric fields.\cite{Pyatakov-UFN2015, Khokhlov-SciRep2017} Nowadays, thin YIG films are the model functional media for testing various concepts of magnonics,\cite{Kruglyuk-JPD2010} owing to their exceptionally low spin waves damping,\cite{Serga-JPD2010} and novel effects at the dielectric garnet/metal interfaces.\cite{Nakayama-PRL2013}